spiceai/docs/spiceaidocs/docs/features/embeddings/index.md

     columns:
       - name: address
         embeddings:
+          - from: local_embedding_model

+embeddings:
-          - from: local_embedding_model # Original embedding model used for this column
+  - name: local_embedding_model # Original embedding model used for this column ...
 ```

 #### Requirements
+To ensure compatibility, these table columns must adhere to the following constraints:

 1. **Underlying Column Presence:**
    - The underlying column must exist in the table, and be of `string` [Arrow data type](reference/datatypes.md) .